ovationgreen/wsl-readme/cassandra-on-wsl/README.md

 * `seeds`: set to the remote IP address of the target machine accessible through the LAN.
 * `listen_address`: set to the local WSL IP address.
 * `rpc_address`: TBD.

+In the event that Cassandra is not accessible from the LAN after configuring port proxy, it is recommended to restart the Cassandra service on WSL.

 # WSL and firewall